Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> values

 A `values` is an array of String type for the radio button options which as actually [std::vector](https://en.cppreference.com/w/cpp/container/vector).
 It is an initialization list can be used.
-The `input type="radio"` tags will be generated from each entry in the values, the amount of which is the same as the number of items in `values`.
+The input tags will be generated from each entry in the values, the amount of which is the same as the number of items in `values`.

 ### <i class="fa fa-caret-right"></i> label

 A label is an optional string.
 A label will be arranged in the left or top of the radio buttons according to the `order`.
-Specification of a label will generate an HTML `label` tag with an `id` attribute.
+Specification of a label will generate an HTML `<label>` tag with an `id` attribute.
 The radio buttons and the label are connected by the id attribute.

 ### <i class="fa fa-caret-right"></i> order